SVCE drives innovation to help you fight climate change locally.

 - Co-funding for project, such as in-kind labor or other grant funding

-Additionally, SVCE may identify one or more focus areas for funding rounds, based on current needs and timing of other strategic initiatives.
-The Spring 2020 application period focused on innovative resiliency solutions.
-Nevertheless, all types of projects were welcomed to apply and were open to consideration.
+SVCE has identified focus areas for funding rounds, based on current needs and timing of other strategic initiatives.
+The Spring 2021 cycle will focus on building decarbonization.
+Nevertheless, projects outside of the focus area are welcome to apply and will be considered for grant funding.